SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 For value types, you use ``self.init`` to refer to other initializers from the same value type when writing your own custom initializers.
-You can only call ``self.init`` from within an initializer.
+You can call ``self.init`` only from within an initializer.

 Note that if you define a custom initializer for a value type, you will no longer have access to the default initializer (or the memberwise initializer, if it is a structure) for that type.
-This constraint prevents a situation in which additional essential setup provided in a more complex initializer is circumvented by someone accidentally using one of the automatic initializers instead.
+This constraint prevents a situation in which additional essential setup provided in a more complex initializer is accidentally circumvented by someone using one of the automatic initializers.

 .. note::